JobNmadu/Dyn4cast/README.md

 - *index_construction* converts indicators of exposure or sensitivity to vector of index

+- *relative_likert* converts likert scores to vector of index for adaptive capacity

 ## Citation

 The citation information for this package can be obtained easily when